Sarquella/JCenter-Uploader/README.md

 	}
 	```

 	iii.
-In the same library's level `build.gradle` file add the following lines.
+Add the following lines in your **library**'s level `build.gradle`.
 Replace the variable names with the appropriate values for your library

 	 **Note**: Your library will be finally published as `publishedGroupId:artifact:libraryVersion`

+	 > Only the mandatory parameters are listed in this example.
+For a full list of all the available parameters, as well as a brief explanation of each, see the [Parameters](#parameters) section

 	```
 	ext {